Avaiga/taipy/README.md

 If you chose uwsgi as your wsgi server, the proper commands should be in your docker-compose file.

 #### Deploying on Heroku
-Make sure you have a working Docker installation (eg. docker ps) and that you’re logged in to Heroku (heroku login).
+Make sure you have a working Docker installation (e.g. docker ps) and that you’re logged in to Heroku (heroku login).

 Log in to Container Registry: